m-kovalsky/Tabular/README.md

 For more information on these scripts, check out my blog (https://www.elegantbi.com)

 ### Blank Row Finder
-Run this script in Tabular Editor to quickly make a list of all relationships that contain a blank row in the 'to-table'.
+Run this script in Tabular Editor against a live-connected model to quickly make a list of all relationships that contain a blank row in the 'to-table'.

 ### Master Model
 https://www.elegantbi.com/post/mastermodel